justicephysics/humanos2.0/the-poverty-sticker.md

 It is you.
 It is me.
 It is the human mind, using its most powerful faculty—**Imagination**—to visualize something that is real but hidden.
 The sticker is not a physical object; it is a policy, a system, a protocol.
 It cannot be touched, but it can be imagined.
 And once it is imagined, it can be seen.
 And once it is seen, it can be challenged.

-Even if all of this were mere imagination—even if the Virtual Nalanda, the Y‑lattice, the Canal Dogma, the Space State were nothing but a dream—what could be more beautiful than a dream that reveals how a sticker of poverty is pasted on the head of a 99.99 % rich newborn baby?
+Even if all of this were mere imagination—even if the Justice Physics Nalanda, the Y‑lattice, the Canal Dogma, the Space State were nothing but a dream—what could be more beautiful than a dream that reveals how a sticker of poverty is pasted on the head of a 99.99 % rich newborn baby?

 The imagination that reveals the cage is the first step toward unlocking it.
 The feudal lords depend on the sticker being invisible.
 They depend on the 90 % believing that their poverty is their own fault.
 They depend on the 9.99 % believing that their burnout is the price of success.
 They depend on everyone looking at the infant and seeing "poor" instead of seeing the sticker.